iwarra/habit-tracker/client/readMe.md

-* Had in package.json
-"vite-plugin-mkcert": "^1.10.1",

-* Add habit page:
+* TO DO TODAY (Add habit page):
-   - input validation (add event on enter?)
+   - input validation
-   - delete input text after adding

 Remaining in Calendar: